Rafiuth/AnvilPacker/USAGE.md

 --encoder-opts <name>       Specifies the encoder settings.

 Planned:
---add-transforms <pipe>     Adds a transform to the existing (preset) pipe.
+--add-transforms <pipe>     Adds a transform to the existing (preset) pipeline.
---group-only <opts>         Compress by grouping region chunk tags together,
+--combine-only <opts>       Compress by combining chunk tags together,
                             without any further processing.
 --verify                    Verify that regions were encoded correctly.
 ```

 ### Presets
+Presets that can be used with `--preset`

 #### **fast**
 - Transform pipe: `remove_empty_chunks,simplify_upgrade_data`